jogjayr/portfolio/_drafts/Weird.md

 tags:
 ---

-I was out playing football (glorified jogging with a football) at the park near my place.
+I was out playing football (glorified jogging with a football) at the park near my place about an hour ago.
 After I was done, a kid (probably a teenager) who had been riding a bike and sitting on the swings nearby came over and asked me if I could record him doing some tricks on his bike.

 "Because I'm looking for sponsorship something something."